 For astronomers, looking at the sky can be like watching an unfamiliar sport on TV.
-We can’t make sense of what we see, but is it because we don’t know the rules, or we can’t see all the players?
-(Or, worst case, we can’t see the players and we don’t know the rules) For us, the players are the stars, and our best guess for the rules is the laws of motion (and gravity) that Newton wrote down around 350 years ago.*from
+We can’t make sense of what we see, but is it because we don’t know the rules, or that we can’t see all the players?
+(Or, worst case, we can’t see the players and we don’t know the rules) For us, the players are the stars, and our best guess for the rules is the laws of motion and gravity Newton wrote down around 350 years ago.*

 Two solutions are possible.
-If there are large quantities of dark matter its gravitational field could provide a skeleton that stops the galaxies from coming apart.
-Alternatively, if gravity works differently at huge distances from the way it behaves in the solar system we might be able to manage without dark matter.
-Dark matter adds extra players in the game, but modified gravity changes the rules.
+If there are large quantities of dark matter in each galaxy, in addition to the stars, the gravitational field of this additional ingredient let us make sense of what we see.
+Alternatively, if gravity works differently at the huge distances from the way it behaves on earth or in our solar system we might be able to manage without dark matter.
+Dark matter adds extra players in the game; modified gravity changes the rules.

-Most (actually, almost all) astrophysicists prefer dark matter to modified gravity.
-Neither is perfect: dark matter does a much better job of explaining the properties of the universe on very large scales but there are many open questions about the dynamics of galaxies themselves.
-And physicists have no idea what dark matter would be made of, even if we do know that it has to be something fundamentally new – likewise, if gravity works differently on galactic scales than it does at smaller distances, we would need a radical rethink of fundamental physics.
+Most (in fact, almost all) astrophysicists prefer dark matter to modified gravity.
+Neither is perfect: dark matter does a much better job of explaining the properties of the universe on very large scales but there are many open questions about the internal dynamics of galaxies themselves.
+Physicists have no idea what dark matter would be made of, but we do know that it has to be something fundamentally new.
+Likewise, if gravity works differently on galactic scales than it does at smaller distances, we would need a radical rethink of fundamental physics.

 Part of the challenge is that we can’t directly measure the gravitational force exerted on a single star by everything else in the galaxy.
 Newton’s Second Law, “F=ma” tells us that force is proportional to acceleration.
 Stars move very quickly (the sun travels at 220 km/s relative to the galaxy as a whole; 300 times faster than a speeding bullet) but accelerate – change their motion – very slowly.
 In roughly 100 millions years time, the sun will be on the other side of the Milky Way from where it is now, with its direction of motion reversed.
 But the acceleration needed to make this happen changes the sun’s velocity by less than one centimetre per second per year, roughly the speed at which an ant walks.

 If you can directly measure the gravitational forces on stars you can answer a huge range of questions.
-You can test directly predictions of modified gravity theories, which differ in detail from a model of a galaxy with dark matter and Newtonian physics.
+You can directly test predictions of any imaginable modified gravity theory, which differ in their fine detail from a model of a galaxy with dark matter and Newtonian physics.
 Likewise, if dark matter is holding the galaxy together, the distribution of dark matter with the galaxy may be irregular on small scales, and acceleration measurements would directly map the distribution of dark matter.

 None of this will happen soon – our calculations assumed a ten year baseline for the changing speeds to become apparent, and next-generation of high-precision instruments that can be attached to a brace of giant telescopes are now under construction.
+However, this kind of measurement is now on the radar for planners looking at the cases for building major instruments over the next ten and twenty years.
 On the other hand, the challenge of explaining the motion of stars within the galaxy is over 100 years old, so even if there would be a long wait before we could put them to use, it is well worth exploring the potential of novel techniques to probe the large scale properties of gravity.